 Did you know that trucks carry about 70% of all goods in the US, which makes around $719 billion in revenue?
-Fleet management is a vital component of efficient logistics, and innovative software becomes a must-have with highly automated trucks ready to hit the roads.
+Fleet management for trucks is a vital component of efficient logistics, and innovative truck fleet management software becomes a must-have with highly automated trucks ready to hit the roads.

 At the same time, the industry experiences a tremendous shortage of truck drivers: in 2017 the turnover reached 90%.
 The job is physically inert and psychologically exhausting, trips may take up to months at a time, not to mention the stress of being responsible for tons of goods worth thousands of dollars.
 Evidently, the field of logistics needs some serious revision and enhancement.
 Perhaps, certain revolutionary changes can revive the industry?
 Elon Musk has a plan.

 Tesla – a pioneer in semi-automated trucks

 While everyone is still hyped about an electric sports car flying towards Mars and the futuristic Solar City, we would like to talk about Tesla’s more practical invention – a semi-automatic truck presented in November 2017.
 Tesla’s Semi is a brand-new Class 8 electric truck that can go about 500 miles on a single battery charge (fully loaded) and accelerate from 0 to 60 mph (100 km/h) in 20 seconds.
 Semi has four electric motors of the Tesla Model 3 type, two for each drive axle.
 A driver seat is at the center for maximum visibility, surrounded by armor glass and two screens on both sides of the wheel.
 Semi also offers rollover protection thanks to the low center of gravity and no jackknifing due to its independent motors.